-The pandemic has disrupted the global supply chain, which is having ongoing impact on all sorts of products, from appliances to computers to cars.
+The pandemic has disrupted the global supply chain over the past two years, which is having ongoing impact on all sorts of products, from appliances to computers to cars.
 One of the component shortages affecting all three is semiconductor chips.
 It’s created a new car shortage that’s also impacting the used car market.

 How serious an issue is it for cars?
 Most car industry experts agree it’s serious, and it could potentially get a lot worse.
 Jim Foley, Ford’s CEO, called this chip shortage ‘perhaps the greatest supply shock’ he’s ever seen.

 Manufacturers have been shifting production to focus on models that rely less heavily on chips.
 But all of today’s cars rely heavily on them in the obvious places—electronics like infotainment—and less obvious ones, like transmission and climate control.